ajberkley/cl-binary-store/benchmarking.md

      WRITE: 83.60 ms at 60 MB/sec
      READ : 56.00 ms at 89 MB/sec

-OK, so the tiny integers are silly.
-Let's use random 8 bit unsigned numbers.
-It's a bit faster than the above, but whatever.

-    CL-BINARY-STORE> (test-on-data (long-list-of-not-tiny-integers))
+Let's go farther into the synthetic zone.
+Let's turn on reference tracking \*track-references\* (which is the default behavior anyway).
+This rules out hyperluminal-mem as a comparable, and conspack does a bit heavier reference tracking so shouldn't be compared with this mode.

+    CL-BINARY-STORE
+     OUTPUT SIZE: 1.00 MB
+     WRITE: 13.88 ms at 72 MB/sec
+     READ : 4.92 ms at 203 MB/sec
+    CL-STORE
+     OUTPUT SIZE: 5.00MB
+     WRITE: 72.79 ms at 69 MB/sec
+     READ : 76.39 ms at 65 MB/sec

+Now let's turn on all the features, which adds support for any type of circularity you want (this is \*support-shared-list-structures\* t and \*track-references\* t).
+We cannot elide cons markers in this case (at least not in a way that makes any sense from a performance view to me).
+Here we are nominally #'eq hash-table speed dominated.
+Nominally cl-store supports this mode too with precise-list-storage, but it blows the stack for any data set that is not tiny (so I had to scale the data set down for it).
+We are now comparing now with conspack:tracking-refs which supports the same behavior as cl-binary-store:

+    CL-BINARY-STORE
+     OUTPUT SIZE: 2.00 MB <-- larger file because user has asserted complex list circularity
+     WRITE: 90.71 ms at 22 MB/sec
+     READ : 5.68 ms at 352 MB/sec
+    CL-CONSPACK
+     OUTPUT SIZE: 2.00MB
+     WRITE: 171.58 ms at 12 MB/sec
+     READ : 29.60 ms at 68 MB/sec
+    CL-STORE (run on a 50x smaller set of data, scaled results up) OUTPUT SIZE: 5.00MB
+     WRITE: 200.00 ms at 25 MB/sec
+     READ : 180.00 ms at 28 MB/sec

+We can win back some performance by hinting at the amount of data we are looking at by let'ing \*eq-refs-table-size\* to 1.3 million as we spend a lot of time in grow-hash-table / rehash.
+We can do the same thing for cl-store.

+    CL-BINARY-STORE
+     OUTPUT SIZE: 2.00 MB
+     WRITE: 55.59 ms at 36 MB/sec
+     READ : 5.32 ms at 376 MB/sec
+    CL-STORE
+     OUTPUT SIZE: 5.00MB
+     WRITE: 80.79 ms at 62 MB/sec
+     READ : 69.99 ms at 71 MB/sec

+In this case, though, the lists are simple, so using just \*track-references\* t is the right choice (it allows us to handle normal circularity and is generally the default right choice, the cost is small).

+Of course, who the heck would use a list for this sort of thing.
+Here's a simple array of signed-byte 8 integers... obviously having a specialized serializer helps:

     HYPERLUMINAL-MEM
      OUTPUT SIZE: 8.00 MB
-     WRITE: 2.24 ms at 3571 MB/sec
+     WRITE: 3.12 ms at 2564 MB/sec
-     READ : 4.68 ms at 1709 MB/sec
+     READ : 3.20 ms at 2500 MB/sec
     CL-BINARY-STORE
-     OUTPUT SIZE: 3.00 MB
+     OUTPUT SIZE: 1.00 MB
-     WRITE: 2.76 ms at 1087 MB/sec
+     WRITE: 0.04 ms at 25000 MB/sec
-     READ : 6.48 ms at 463 MB/sec
+     READ : 0.24 ms at 4167 MB/sec
     CL-CONSPACK
-     OUTPUT SIZE: 2.00MB  <--- cute doing un-boxed conses
+     OUTPUT SIZE: 1.00MB
-     WRITE: 36.40 ms at 55 MB/sec
+     WRITE: 26.80 ms at 37 MB/sec
-     READ : 18.40 ms at 109 MB/sec
+     READ : 20.80 ms at 48 MB/sec
     CL-STORE
-     OUTPUT SIZE: 5.00MB
+     OUTPUT SIZE: 4.00MB
-     WRITE: 77.60 ms at 64 MB/sec
+     WRITE: 56.79 ms at 70 MB/sec
-     READ : 52.80 ms at 95 MB/sec
+     READ : 52.79 ms at 76 MB/sec

+## Integers

 OK, now onto fixnums.
 Still not doing shabbily.
 I am not sure why the read dispatch code isn't as fast as hyperluminal-mem, but tracking that down is low down on my list.
 These are pretty good numbers.

-    CL-BINARY-STORE> (test-on-data (long-list-of-random-fixnums))
+Note cl-binary-store is slower than hyperluminal-mem because we actually walk the list twice in this mode, trying to keep the output small.
+Here is a simple vector of random fixnums... (we showed simple-arrays are no fun to benchmark with because cl-binary-store wins too easily):

     HYPERLUMINAL-MEM
      OUTPUT SIZE: 8.00 MB
-     WRITE: 2.24 ms at 3571 MB/sec
+     WRITE: 1.84 ms at 4348 MB/sec
-     READ : 4.88 ms at 1639 MB/sec
+     READ : 3.60 ms at 2222 MB/sec
     CL-BINARY-STORE
-     OUTPUT SIZE: 10.00 MB
+     OUTPUT SIZE: 9.00 MB
-     WRITE: 3.24 ms at 3087 MB/sec
+     WRITE: 2.32 ms at 3880 MB/sec
-     READ : 7.28 ms at 1374 MB/sec
+     READ : 3.36 ms at 2679 MB/sec
     CL-CONSPACK
-     OUTPUT SIZE: 9.00MB <-- cute, must be detecting proper lists and eliding cons tags
+     OUTPUT SIZE: 9.00MB
-     WRITE: 58.80 ms at 153 MB/sec
+     WRITE: 52.79 ms at 170 MB/sec
-     READ : 47.20 ms at 191 MB/sec
+     READ : 46.80 ms at 192 MB/sec
     CL-STORE
-     OUTPUT SIZE: 37.75MB
+     OUTPUT SIZE: 36.75MB
-     WRITE: 542.00 ms at 70 MB/sec
+     WRITE: 416.36 ms at 88 MB/sec
-     READ : 300.40 ms at 126 MB/sec
+     READ : 289.17 ms at 127 MB/sec

-Double floats are more interesting.
-Here cl-binary-store pulls ahead in writing and reading (note again the smaller files as we are storing the double-floats raw with a one byte tag instead of an 8 byte tag as in the hyperluminal-mem case).

-    CL-BINARY-STORE> (test-on-data (long-list-of-random-double-floats))
+A simple-vector of double floats:

     HYPERLUMINAL-MEM
      OUTPUT SIZE: 16.00 MB
-     WRITE: 32.44 ms at 493 MB/sec
+     WRITE: 31.72 ms at 504 MB/sec
-     READ : 17.92 ms at 893 MB/sec
+     READ : 15.08 ms at 1061 MB/sec
     CL-BINARY-STORE
-     OUTPUT SIZE: 10.00 MB  <-- 8MB of double-floats and 2MB of cons tags
+     OUTPUT SIZE: 9.00 MB
+     WRITE: 3.28 ms at 2744 MB/sec
+     READ : 7.60 ms at 1184 MB/sec
+    CL-BINARY-STORE  <--- just to show what a (simple-array double-float (*)) gets OUTPUT SIZE: 8.00 MB
-     WRITE: 4.16 ms at 2404 MB/sec
+     WRITE: 0.56 ms at 14287 MB/sec
-     READ : 11.88 ms at 842 MB/sec
+     READ : 2.04 ms at 3922 MB/sec
     CL-CONSPACK
      OUTPUT SIZE: 9.00MB
-     WRITE: 100.80 ms at 89 MB/sec
+     WRITE: 93.19 ms at 97 MB/sec
-     READ : 55.60 ms at 162 MB/sec
+     READ : 51.99 ms at 173 MB/sec
     CL-STORE
-     OUTPUT SIZE: 48.00MB
+     OUTPUT SIZE: 47.00MB
-     WRITE: 805.20 ms at 60 MB/sec
+     WRITE: 553.55 ms at 85 MB/sec
-     READ : 880.80 ms at 54 MB/sec
+     READ : 860.72 ms at 55 MB/sec

-Single floats go very fast, no boxing required on restore
+Here's a *list* of random single floats.
+Here again for the case of long lists, we are making a small trade in speed for smaller size here (like conspack does).
+But still very very fast.

     CL-BINARY-STORE> (test-on-data (long-list-of-random-single-floats))
     HYPERLUMINAL-MEM
      OUTPUT SIZE: 8.00 MB
-     WRITE: 3.08 ms at 2597 MB/sec
+     WRITE: 3.00 ms at 2667 MB/sec
-     READ : 6.52 ms at 1227 MB/sec
+     READ : 6.04 ms at 1325 MB/sec
     CL-BINARY-STORE
-     OUTPUT SIZE: 6.00 MB
+     OUTPUT SIZE: 5.00 MB
-     WRITE: 3.40 ms at 1765 MB/sec
+     WRITE: 8.20 ms at 610 MB/sec
-     READ : 6.60 ms at 909 MB/sec
+     READ : 6.28 ms at 796 MB/sec
     CL-CONSPACK
      OUTPUT SIZE: 5.00MB
-     WRITE: 70.80 ms at 71 MB/sec
+     WRITE: 66.79 ms at 75 MB/sec
-     READ : 35.20 ms at 142 MB/sec
+     READ : 34.00 ms at 147 MB/sec
     CL-STORE
      OUTPUT SIZE: 22.00MB
-     WRITE: 472.80 ms at 47 MB/sec
+     WRITE: 310.77 ms at 71 MB/sec
-     READ : 524.00 ms at 42 MB/sec
+     READ : 499.55 ms at 44 MB/sec

 Complex double float numbers.  cl-binary-store goes fast.
 Same for complex single floats.
 Pretty niche until you starting doing heterodyning and mixing and then you have a large pile of them.

     CL-BINARY-STORE> (test-on-data (long-list-of-random-complex-double-floats))